FAQ (Frequently Asked Questions) on Intelligence

 Can We Measure Intelligence?

-Intelligence is a biological, physiological, and organic characteristic—just like height.
+Intelligence is a biological, physiological, and organic characteristic—much like height.

-Modern neuroscience has largely abandoned Cartesian dualism, which separates mind and body.
-Instead, it embraces a monistic view, where the mind is seen as inseparable from the brain.
-This perspective echoes the famous words of 18th-century French physician Pierre Jean Georges Cabanis:
+Modern neuroscience has largely moved beyond Cartesian dualism—the idea that the mind and body are separate entities.
+Instead, it embraces a monistic perspective, viewing the mind as inseparable from the brain.
+This view echoes the famous words of the 18th-century French physician Pierre-Jean-Georges Cabanis:

 “The brain secretes thought as the liver secretes bile.”

 In this view, the mind is not an abstract entity but a direct product of the brain’s activity.
 Intelligence, as a biological trait, can therefore be measured and ranked.
-The hierarchy of intelligence can be illustrated with the following examples:
+This hierarchy can be illustrated by the following examples:

 -